Martin Garrix discography

-The discography of Dutch DJ and record producer Martin Garrix consists of two studio albums (including one under alias), eight compilation albums, seven extended plays (EP), eight DJ mixes, 128 singles (including 26 under aliases), twelve remixes and 121 music videos (including 24 under aliases).
+The discography of Dutch DJ and record producer Martin Garrix consists of two studio albums (including one under alias), eight compilation albums, seven extended plays (EP), eight DJ mixes, 131 singles (including 26 under aliases), twelve remixes and 126 music videos (including 24 under aliases).
 Part of the Dutch emergence of electronic dance music DJs, Garrix became widely known after his single "Animals" became a worldwide hit.
 It went number one in the United Kingdom, Belgium, and on the US Billboard Hot Dance Club Songs chart, and it reached the top ten of several charts across Europe from late 2013 to early 2014.
 Garrix is the youngest Dutch artist to ever have a number one single in the United Kingdom.

-Garrix has collaborated with artists such as the Grammy-winning singer Usher, Dua Lipa, Bebe Rexha, Troye Sivan, Khalid, Bono and the Edge of Irish rock band U2, Dean Lewis and Macklemore.
+Garrix has collaborated with artists such as the Grammy-winning singer Usher, Dua Lipa, Madonna, Bebe Rexha, Ed Sheeran, Madonna, Troye Sivan, Khalid, Bono and the Edge of Irish rock band U2, Dean Lewis and Macklemore.
 He has also collaborated with fellow DJs such as Tiësto, Avicii, David Guetta, Afrojack, R3hab, Armin van Buuren, Zedd, Alesso and Dimitri Vegas & Like Mike.